StackVista/stackstate-docs/stackpacks/integrations/dynatrace.md

    - **custom_device_fields** - The Custom Device property fields that should be used.
    - **custom_device_ip** - Use IP address to generate Custom Device identifiers.
 Set to `False` if there are multiple Custom Devices using the same IP to prevent incorrect merging of Custom Device components.
 Default `True`.
 Requires Agent V2.17 or later.
    - **tags** - custom tags appended to all components, useful for filtering.
-4. [Restart StackState Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
+4. [Restart Rancher Observability Agent V2](../../setup/agent/about-stackstate-agent.md#deployment) to apply the configuration changes.
-5. Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to StackState.
+5. Once the Agent has restarted, wait for data to be collected from Dynatrace and sent to Rancher Observability.

 #### Dynatrace Health Check

 {% hint style="info" %}
-If only the Dynatrace health check is enabled, no Dynatrace topology data will be available in StackState.
-Events data will be retrieved from Dynatrace, but there will be no components or relations available in StackState to map this to.
+If only the Dynatrace health check is enabled, no Dynatrace topology data will be available in Rancher Observability.
+Events data will be retrieved from Dynatrace, but there will be no components or relations available in Rancher Observability to map this to.
 To enable retrieval of topology data from Dynatrace, you should also enable the [Dynatrace topology check](#dynatrace-topology-check).
 {% endhint %}

-To enable the Dynatrace health check and begin collecting events from Dynatrace, add the following configuration to StackState Agent V2:
+To enable the Dynatrace health check and begin collecting events from Dynatrace, add the following configuration to Rancher Observability Agent V2:

 1. Edit the Agent integration configuration file `/etc/stackstate-agent/conf.d/dynatrace_health.d/conf.yaml` to include details of your Dynatrace instance:
    * **url** - the base URL of the Dynatrace instance.